Do brussel sprouts make more babies?

 How it’s typically cooked: Steamed, roasted, grilled or stir-fried, cutting and X at the bottom of the stems helps them cook more evenly.

-Brussel sprouts may contain goitrogens, which may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction
+Brussel sprouts contain goitrogens, which may cause swelling of the thyroid gland and should be avoided raw in individuals with thyroid dysfunction.
+Always eat them cooked if you have a thyroid issue.

 Disclaimer: https://naturalfertilityexpert.com/disclaimer/